Technology can be so frustrating.

-Weeks later, I asked for help again.
-He finally sat down and tried a few things, but nothing worked.
-I asked if we could call the Geek Squad to look at it, but he didn’t like the idea of someone monkeying around with our computer.
+After a week or so went by, I asked for his help again.
+This time there was a reluctant “I’m on it” whir.
+He sat down and tried a few things, but nothing worked.
+I suggested we phone the Geek Squad to have them take a look at it, but he didn’t like the idea of someone monkeying around with our computer.

 So again, the printer sat in its error state.

-Finally, I decided to phone a friend who had told me to call anytime I had a computer issue.
-I explained over the phone what was going on.
-He asked a few questions and determined that when we set up our new router, we had connected it incorrectly.
-I switched two cables around and voila!
-The printer started printing all the items that had been sitting in the queue.
+Finally, I decided to phone a friend who’d told me to call anytime I had a computer issue.
+I explained what was going on.
+He asked a few questions and determined that when we set up our new router, we’d connected it incorrectly.
+I switched two cables around and presto chango!
+The printer sprang to life with the “I’m on it” whir I’d been waiting to hear.
+Out popped all the items that’d been sitting in the queue.